I often recommend VO2 max and threshold power interval training as the most effective training methods.

 – Long slow distance training (LSD)

-From a strict performance perspective, if you take a day off, which day would hurt your performance most?
-The recovery day or the high intensity session with interval training?
+If you take a day off from a strict performance perspective, which day would hurt your performance most?
+The recovery day or the high-intensity session with interval training?

-When you analyze your training in the mirror of time effectiveness, high intensity workouts are going to be the core training sessions that should never be reduced in volume.
-In fact, you might be able to increase your high intensity training because your overall training volume is significantly lower.
+When you analyze your training in the mirror of time effectiveness, high-intensity workouts will be the core training sessions that should never be reduced in volume.
+However, you might be able to increase your high-intensity training because your overall training volume is significantly lower.